donmelton/donmelton.com/items/2013/03-18-regarding-fake-projects-and-loyalty-tests.md

 Clearly, duplication of effort is not big in Cupertino.
 Even with two operating systems --- iOS and OS X --- the idea is to share technologies that make sense and keep those technologies from diverging too much.
 Otherwise it becomes really complicated to coordinate releases.
 It's not perfect, but anyone who's attended an Apple developer conference knows the company takes reducing even that kind of duplication seriously.

 Which makes the idea of fake projects so ludicrous.
 That's not even duplicated effort.
-That's completely superfulous work.
+That's completely superfluous work.
 When you have a focus on efficiency like Apple, why would you waste time and resources doing that?

 Apple is also known for having very high standards when it comes to hiring.
 And it's clear that those candidates who make it through the interview process, are offered a job, and finally accept employment --- well, those folks really want to be at Apple.